1970s: Literature

-Fiction in the early '70s brought a return to old-fashioned storytelling, especially with Erich Segal's Love Story.
+Fiction in the early 1970s brought a return to old-fashioned storytelling, especially with Erich Segal's Love Story.
 The seventies also saw the decline of previously well-respected writers, such as Saul Bellow and Peter De Vries, who both released poorly received novels at the start of the decade.
 Racism remained a key literary subject.
 John Updike emerged as a major literary figure.
-Reflections of the 1960s experience also found roots in the literature of the decade through the works of Joyce Carol Oates and Wright Morris.
-With the rising cost of hard-cover books and the increasing readership of "genre fiction", the paperback became a popular medium.
+Reflections on the 1960s experience also found roots in the literature of the decade through the works of Joyce Carol Oates and Wright Morris.
+With the rising cost of hard-cover books and the increasing readership of genre fiction, the paperback became a popular medium.
 Criminal non-fiction also became a popular topic.
 Irreverence and satire, typified in Kurt Vonnegut's Breakfast of Champions, were common literary elements.
 The horror genre also emerged, and by the late 1970s Stephen King had become one of the most popular genre novelists.
 The postmodern author Thomas Pynchon published his most famous work, Gravity's Rainbow, in 1973.

 In non-fiction, several books related to Nixon and the Watergate scandal topped the best-selling lists.
 1977 brought many high-profile biographical works of literary figures, such as those of Virginia Woolf, Agatha Christie, and J. R. R. Tolkien.

 The fake memoir Go Ask Alice was released in 1971.
 Upon its initial release the book was marketed as a real diary of a teenage girl who overdosed in the 1960s.
 However, it was later revealed that the book was actually written by Beatrice Sparks.

+Jorge Luis Borges published Dr. Brodie's Report in 1970 and The Book Of Sand in 1975.

+Julio Cortázar published Octaedro in 1974.

+Ernesto Sábato published Abaddón The Exterminator, his last novel, in 1974.